 Suggested Video Use

-To that end, the Boost ’em in the Back Seat Video can be best utilized and shown to parents and/or caregivers by making it available to professionals (safety advocates, doctors, nurses, teachers) who regularly interact with parents of 5-8 year-old children.
-Our ongoing research has shown that the video can be seamlessly integrated into an office’s routine without over-burdening the staff or complicating a parent’s visit.
-For example, previous partner sites have opted to show the video on portable DVD players or on TV/VCRs during the wait-times (in the main waiting area or in exam rooms) at healthcare agencies.
-Other partners have incorporated the video into their safety trainings for professionals and/or parents.
-Hospital partners have opted to integrate the video into the closed cable television feed so that the video can be delivered with other health television programs and be shown to patients during hospital stays.
+For example, previous partner sites have opted to show the video during the wait-times (in the main waiting area or in exam rooms) at healthcare agencies.
+Other partners have incorporated the video into their safety training for professionals and/or parents.
+Hospital partners have integrated the video into the closed feed so that the video can be delivered with other health television programs and be shown to patients during hospital stays.

 See the sidebar for additional resources you may wish to use with the video.

 See our related publication regarding dissemination of the video: Will, K. E., Dunaway, K. E., Kokorelis, D., Sabo, C. S., & Lorek, E. (2012).
 Challenges and Opportunities for Promoting Booster-Seat Use: Progressive Dissemination of a High-Threat Message.
 Health Promotion Practice, 13 (6), 772-778.